Bathukamma: Chalukyas of Vemulavada

 Also, he named his son as Raja Raja.
 This is evident from Arikesari epigraph.
-Raja Raja Chola ruled between AD 985 and 1014.
-His son Rajendra Chola attacked as a Chief of Army and stood victorious on Satyaasraya.
-As a sign of his victory he destroyed Rajeshwara’s temple and took the Bruhat (huge) Shiva linga to his father as a gift.
-In 1006 Raja Raja Chola had started building a temple to this huge Shivalinga (Brihadeswara).
-In 1010 he installed this Linga.
+Raja Raja Chola I ruled between AD 985 and 1014.
+His son Rajendra Chola I attacked as the Chief of Army and stood victorious on Satyasraya, the Western Chalukya king.
+As a sign of his victory he destroyed Rajeshwara's temple and took the Bruhat (huge) Shiva linga to his father as a gift.
+In 1006 AD, Raja Raja Chola had started building a temple to this huge Shivalinga (Brihadeswara).
+In 1010 AD, he installed this Linga in Brihadisvara Temple.
 Chola kings also announced in Tamil epigraphs that this Brihadeswara temple is built from the wealth looted in the attack on Vemulavaada Chalukya kingdom.

 Even now the similarities between the Shivalinga of Vemulavaada Bheemeshwaralayam and Shivalinga of Brihadeeswaralayam of Tanjavuru can be seen.
 Taking away the Shivalinga from Vemulavaada to Tanjavuru downhearted people of the Kingdom.
 After leaving the Kingdom, in the form of Linga, along with an attempt to console Paarvathi (Bruhadamma) in the temple here and to inform sorrowfulness to Cholas, Batukamma is arranged with flowers like Meru mountain.
 On its top Gouramma made with turmeric is placed and is recounted with sing and play for nine days.
 Dispatching her in water and calling her back took a shape of a festival.

 Preparation

-Men in the house gather flowers Bathukamma Flowers from the wild plains like Celosia, Senna, Marigold, Chrysanthemum, Indian Lotus, Cucurbita leaves & flowers, Cucumis Sativus leaves & flowers, Memecylon edule, Tridax procumbens, Trachyspermum ammi, Katla, Teku Flowers, etc., which bloom in this season in various vibrant colors all across the uncultivated and barren plains of the region.
+Men in the house gather flowers Bathukamma flowers from the wild plains like Celosia, Senna, Marigold, Chrysanthemum, Indian Lotus, Cucurbita leaves & flowers, Cucumis Sativus leaves & flowers, Memecylon edule, Tridax procumbens, Trachyspermum ammi, Katla, Teku Flowers, etc., which bloom in this season in various vibrant colors all across the uncultivated and barren plains of the region.

 Preparing a Bathukamma is a folk art.
 Women start preparing Bathukamma from the afternoon.
 They cut the flowers leaving the little length base, some dip Gunugu (Celosia) flowers in various vibrant colours, some scented and arrange them on a wide plate called Thambalam.

 The songs are to invoke the blessings of various goddesses.

 Each day has a name mainly signifying the type of "naivedyam" (food offering) offered.
 Most of the naivedyam offered are very simple to prepare, and usually young children or young girls are mainly involved in the preparation of the offerings for the first eight days of the festival.
 The last day, called saddula Bathukamma is when all the women take part in the preparation.
 Following is the list of names for each day and the naivedyam offered on that day.